yapishu/netsub/content/posts/pi-fullnode-urbit/index.md

 You've made it!
 In the future, you should only need to update the existing software on this pi to make it a provider for your ship.

 Recall that this is still pre-release software!
 You won't be able to control your wallets from within Landscape yet.
-You can modify the above commands, or check out the [source code](https://github.com/timlucmiptev/btc-agents/tree/master/sur) to get a better idea of what you can do from the dojo.
+You can modify the above commands, or check out the [source code](https://github.com/timlucmiptev/btc-agents/tree/master/sur) to get a better idea of what you can do from the dojo. **Update Oct 2021**: This is now production software enabled by default on all Urbit ships.

 ## Conclusion